oxcompsoc/learntocode/session1/Notes.md

 * `print` is the name of a **function**.
 Functions are pieces of code that do something and/or calculate something.
 The `print` function outputs text.
-  (Historically, some of the earliest computers used physical printers as their primary form of output)
+  (Historically, some of the earliest computers used physical printers as their primary form of output.)
 * `( )` (parentheses) are used to indicate that we are **calling** the function `print`, i.e. that we are telling Python to execute the `print` function
 * `"Hello, world!"` is the **argument** to the function `print`, i.e. the text